A green wave swept through the US yesterday.

 - Expanding internationally.

-Only a handful of US cannabis companies, like the stocks included in our model cannabis portfolio, have what it takes to clear the bar.
+Only a handful of US cannabis companies have what it takes to clear the bar.

 Two Cannabis Leaders Ready to Cash in on the US Green Wave